paulramisch/bundestag_speech_tagger/README.md

 ## 3.3 BERT

-Transformers are a type of neural network architecture originally introduced in the 2017 paper 'Attention is All You Need'.[^24] Transformers are so called because they use self-attention mechanisms to transform and consider the relationships between all input elements at once.
+Transformers are a type of neural network architecture originally introduced by Ashish Vaswani, et al. in the 2017 paper 'Attention is All You Need'.[^24] Transformers are so called because they use self-attention mechanisms to transform and consider the relationships between all input elements at once.
 This is in contrast to recurrent neural networks such as LSTM, which process sequences one element at a time.
 Transformers are highly parallelizable and can be trained on large amounts of data, making them well suited to NLP tasks that require an understanding of long-range dependencies in language.
 In particular, BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained transformer-based language model that has been trained on a large corpus of text data, allowing it to be fine-tuned for specific NLP tasks with relatively small amounts of task-specific training data.[^25]

-The implementation used is from the Python package [simple transformers](https://simpletransformers.ai/), it provides ready-made transformer architectures for a variety of applications, here we use it for binary classification.[^26] The development of this model was by far the easiest, as simple transformers does all the heavy code lifting.
+The implementation used is from the Python package [Simple Transformers](https://simpletransformers.ai/), it provides ready-made transformer architectures for a variety of applications, here we use it for binary classification.[^26] The development of this model was by far the easiest, as Simple Transformers does all the heavy lifting.
 There are pre-trained [BERT models for German](https://huggingface.co/bert-base-german-cased), but at the time of testing the model was not compatible with the Mac M1 processor initially used for development.
 The first iteration used the [BERT model from the paper](https://huggingface.co/bert-base-cased) trained on English data, the second and third iterations used a German model trained on German data.[^27]

 As for the two LSTM architectures, 80% of the data was shown in training, but there was no test after each epoch; for the first iteration the validation split was 10%, so 10% of the data remained unused.